gleam-lang/website/src/writing-gleam/running-the-project.md

 To be run in production Erlang based applications are build into a deployable bundle called a release.

-At a later date will will have built in support and documentation for release, but for now please refer to these Erlang docs:
+At a later date we will have built in support and documentation for release, but for now please refer to these Erlang docs:

 - https://adoptingerlang.org/docs/production/releases/